Which Language Builds Better Android Apps Kotlin or Java

 Official Support and Industry Adoption

 Google’s support for Kotlin resulted in it being the main language for Android development.
 Kotlin is now widely used in new Android projects and is supported across Android Debug Bridge, libraries, and documentation.
+At the same time, Java remains fully supported and continues to power a great portion of Android applications in production today.

 Final Remarks